elizrgrs/elizrgrs.github.io/README.md

 For my senior thesis at Harvey Mudd College, I worked with the [all-pairs vitality-maximization problem (VIMAX)](https://link.springer.com/article/10.1007/s10479-024-06022-4), formulated by my advisor Dr. Susan E. Martonosi and Dr. Alice Paul.
 VIMAX provides a way to maximize the flow through a specific node in a given netowork.
 However, right now it is computationally difficult to solve for large systems (graphs of size 40+ nodes).
 Thus, I am looked at speedups to our solver, which implements Benders Decomposition.
 My thesis specific website can be accessed [here](https://sites.google.com/g.hmc.edu/erogers?usp=sharing).

 I enjoyed many research projects over my time at Harvey Mudd.
-Across roles in algorithm development, to computational physics, to experimetnal quantum information, I gained skills in experimental design and project management, computational analysis, and collaboration.
+Across roles in algorithm development, computational physics, and experimetnal quantum information, I gained skills in experimental design and project management, computational analysis, and collaboration.
 [My CV can be accessed here](images/RogersCV2026.pdf)

 ## Personal Interests

 ### Reading and Thinking and Pondering

-My degree's concentration in gender and womens studies means I am always thinking about how the music and media we consume relate to capitalism and patriarchy.
+My degree's concentration in gender and women's studies means I am always thinking about how the music and media we consume relate to capitalism and patriarchy.
 Samples of [my writings on queerness and music can be accessed here](https://drive.google.com/drive/folders/1TUsbb7SxP2glqO3Mk5eQ0snRlRBRZVWE?usp=sharing).
 I also am on [GoodReads](https://www.goodreads.com/altostratus), where I leave reviews on whatever I'm reading at the moment.

 ### I love music in all forms listening, making, sharing, and experiencing!